USAG Okinawa Tests Hazmat Suit Readiness

-U.S. Army Garrison Okinawa Fire and Emergency Services Yuta Imamura conducts annual hazardous materials (hazmat) suit testing to ensure the safety and effectiveness of their equipment at Torii Station, Okinawa, Japan, on Dec.
-19, 2024.
+Torii Station, Japan -- U.S. Army Garrison Okinawa Fire and Emergency Services recently conducted their annual hazardous materials (hazmat) suit testing to ensure the safety and effectiveness of their equipment.

+The tests, conducted at Torii Station, on Dec.
+19, 2024, are crucial for verifying that the suits remain leak-proof and can protect personnel from hazardous chemicals during emergency operations.

+“These tests are vital to ensure the safety of our firefighters and responders,” said Dean Turner, USAG Okinawa Fire and Emergency Services Fire Chief.
+“If we ever face a hazmat incident involving a spill or an unknown chemical, these suits allow us to assess the situation, stop leaks, and contain the hazard safely.”

 |Date Taken: